Farama-Foundation/PettingZoo/docs/classic.md

 Texas Hold'em No Limit is a variation of Texas Hold'em where there is no limit on the amount of raise or the number of raises.

-Texas Hold'em No Limit depends on [RLCard](http://rlcard.org/games.html) and you can refer to its documentation for additional details.
+Our implementation wraps [RLCard](http://rlcard.org/games.html#no-limit-texas-hold-em) and you can refer to its documentation for additional details.
+Please cite their work if you use this game in research.

 #### Observation Space